 \subsection{Intraseasonal atmosphere model}

-The intraseasonal model generates intraseasonal wind, a key trigger for El Ni\~no events.
-Unlike prior studies that used a single process or noise to represent wind in ENSO models \citep{chen2022multiscale, geng2020two, jin2007ensemble}, this model employs simple atmospheric equations to capture more detailed dynamics, including the MJO.
-This allows for studying MJO-ENSO coupling.

-The governing equations are based on the stochastic skeleton model for the MJO \citep{thual2014stochastic}.
-However, only the modes up to the third zonal wavenumber are retained, simplifying the model while still capturing large-scale MJO features \citep{majda2009skeleton, majda2011nonlinear, ling2017challenges}.
+The intraseasonal atmosphere model generates the intraseasonal wind, a key trigger for El Ni\~no events.
+Unlike prior studies that used a single process or noise to represent wind in ENSO models \cite{chen2022multiscale, geng2020two, jin2007ensemble}, this model employs simple atmospheric equations to capture more detailed dynamics, including the MJO.
+The governing equations are based on the stochastic skeleton model for the MJO \cite{thual2014stochastic}.
+However, only the modes up to the third zonal wavenumber are retained, simplifying the model while still capturing large-scale MJO features \cite{majda2009skeleton, majda2011nonlinear, ling2017challenges}.
 The governing equations, written in terms of Fourier modes, are as follows,

 where $k=0,\pm 1, \pm2$ and $\pm3$.
 The four model variables (indicated with hats) on the left-hand side of \eqref{Intraseasonal_atmosphere_model} are the Fourier coefficients of the Kelvin wave ($K$), Rossby wave ($R$), moisture ($Q$), and convective activity ($A$), which are all anomalies.
 Note that $\bar{A}_k$ represents the Fourier coefficients of $\bar{A}$, which is the background convective activity computed by